thegameofcode/iris/docs/contributing.md

 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
 1. Run `grunt` to see if the tests pass.
 Repeat steps 2-4 until done.
-1. Open `test/*.html` unit test file(s) in actual browser to ensure tests pass everywhere.
+1. Run `grunt test` to start a web server and open `http://localhost:8080/test/iris.html` unit test file in actual browser to ensure tests pass everywhere.
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.